scikit-hep/vector/README.md

 [![LICENSE][license-badge]][license-link]
 [![Scikit-HEP][sk-badge]][sk-link]

-Vector is a Python 3.8+ library (Python 3.6 and 3.7 supported till `v0.9.0` and `v1.0.0`, respectively) library for 2D, 3D, and [Lorentz vectors](https://en.wikipedia.org/wiki/Special_relativity#Physics_in_spacetime), especially _arrays of vectors_, to solve common physics problems in a NumPy-like way.
+Vector is a Python 3.8+ library (Python 3.6 and 3.7 supported till `v0.9.0` and `v1.0.0`, respectively) for 2D, 3D, and [Lorentz vectors](https://en.wikipedia.org/wiki/Special_relativity#Physics_in_spacetime), especially _arrays of vectors_, to solve common physics problems in a NumPy-like way.

 Main features of Vector: